Rajpratik71/Mininet-wiki/FAQ.md

 ### Help!
 Mininet isn't working in an `lxc` container because of AppArmor!

-[Note that Mininet is itself a container orchestration system, so usually you don't want to run it inside another container system unless you are doing something unusual such as setting up a shared development server.]
+*[Note that Mininet is itself a container orchestration system, so usually you don't want to run it inside another container system unless you are doing something unusual such as setting up a shared development or lab server!]*

 AppArmor's configuration for `lxc` seems to forbid recursive private mounts, which Mininet wants.